vectara/vectara-answer/README.md

 `vectara-answer` requires a Vectara API key for querying.
 For this you will need to create a file called `secrets.toml` in the root directory.
 See `secrets.example.toml` for an example.
 This file uses the [TOML](https://toml.io/en/) format, which supports the definition of one or more profiles.
 Under each profile you can add the line `api_key="XXX"` where `XXX` is the Vectara API key you want to use in that profile.

+### UI

+The UI source code is all in the `src/` directory.
+See the [UI README.md](https://github.com/vectara/vectara-answer/blob/main/src) to learn how to make changes to the UI source.

 ## Example applications

 The `config/` directory contains example configurations of a `vectara-answer` application.
 Each example has its own sub-directory that contains two files: